 Summer Research Internship in Medical Sciences

-The Office of the Research Dean at the University of Missouri (MU) School of Medicine coordinates a summer research program with the objective of recruiting underrepresented racial and ethnic groups to the MU School of Medicine, with the ultimate goal of improving diversity in the clinical medicine workforce.
+The Office of the Research Dean at the University of Missouri (MU) School of Medicine coordinates a summer research program with the objective of recruiting underrepresented students to the MU School of Medicine, with the ultimate goal of improving diversity in the clinical medicine workforce.
 The program runs for 9 weeks (Wednesday, May 28 – Friday, July 25), with travel days being Tuesday, May 27, and Saturday, July 26.
-Students selected for this program live in on-campus, air-conditioned housing (double rooms), and receive a full meal plan, covered by the program.
-Summer interns also are provided with funds to cover one hour of academic/research credit, travel to and from Columbia, and a stipend of $3,400.
+Students selected for this program live on-campus and receive meals.
+Summer interns may receive one hour of academic/research credit, travel to and from Columbia, and a stipend of $3,400.
 Students will work on their own research project under the guidance of an MU School of Medicine faculty mentor and present their results at a poster Forum at the end of the summer (July 24).

 Campus and Community